AdobeDocs/experience-manager-cloud-service.en/help/assets/asset-selector.md

 Define the authentication and other Assets as a Cloud Service access-related properties in the `const props` section, as shown in *line 54* to *line 60* of the example `index.html` file.

-The `PureJSSelectors` global variable, mentioned in *line 65*, is used to render the Micro Frontend Asset Selector in the web browser.
+The `PureJSSelectors` global variable, mentioned in *line 65*, is used to render the Asset Selector in the web browser.

 Asset Selector is rendered on the `<div>` container element, as mentioned in *line 74* to *line 81*.
 The example uses a dialog to display the Asset Selector.